-Section 44-4-10.
-Property Tax Fairness Task Force to advise City Council.
+Sec.
+44-4-11.
+Property Tax Fairness Task Force to advise City Council; duties of Assessment Division.

-- (a) The City Council must appoint, by a majority vote, a Property Tax Fairness Task Force of three individuals.
-Members of the Task Force must: - (1) have quantitative research expertise; - (2) have experience with property taxation; and - (3) not serve on any other City Board, be employed by the City of Detroit, or participate in the Wayne County Treasurer's tax foreclosure auction in any capacity. - (b) Every year, the Assessment Division must provide the Task Force with all of its sales data no later than January 15th following tax day.
-The Task Force must use this data to conduct a sales ratio study.
-The sales ratio study must include the average assessment ratio for each sales decile and for each Economic Condition Factor, as drawn by the City's Assessment Division for the current tax year.
-An assessment ratio is a property's assessed value divided by its sales price.
+(a) The City Council shall appoint, by a majority vote, a Property Tax Fairness Task Force of three individuals.
+Members of the Task Force must:

+(1) have quantitative research expertise;

+(2) have experience with property taxation; and

+(3) not serve on any other City Board, be employed by the City of Detroit, or participate in the Wayne

+County Treasurer's tax foreclosure auction in any capacity.

+(b) Every year, the Assessment Division must provide the Task Force with all of its sales data no later than ratio study must include the average assessment ratio for each sales decile and for each Economic is a property's assessed value divided by its sales price.
 A sales decile refers to a division of all arms-length sales into ten (10) groups based on sales price.
 The sales ratio study must calculate the following: